 Lions in the Okavango Delta to penguins in Cape Town

 This classic combination of pristine wilderness and city sophistication is incredibly easy to put together with South African Airways’ daily, two and a half hour flight between Maun and Cape Town.
-You can leave your safari camp after the morning game drive and be in Cape Town in time for afternoon tea.
+You can leave your safari camp after the morning wildlife drive and be in Cape Town in time for afternoon tea.

 Here’s a flavour of what you could enjoy:

 Botswana – Okavango Delta, Chobe, Kalahari and the Makgadikgadi pans

 Start in Botswana (personal choice, but we’d generally suggest safari first) and you’ll enjoy an exceptional safari destination – a rare combination of desert and delta – coupled with staggering amounts of wildlife.
 It’s the place for a classic safari amid Africa’s iconic big species, coupled with wonderful guiding and lovely accommodation.

 The Okavango Delta is the famous bit and can be explored by vehicle, by mokoro (a traditional dug-out canoe), on a riding safari or on foot.
 It’s an epic, pristine wilderness and should definitely be on the list.
 Accommodation choices are plentiful here but among our favourites are Little Vumbura and Kwara Camp.

 Linyanti is an Aardvark Safaris’ favourite and sits in a wedge of land between the Okavango Delta and Chobe National Park.
 While it offers all the advantages of both in terms of scenery and wildlife, it’s free from some of the wildlife viewing restrictions placed on them.
 Night drives – good chance to spot the likes of leopard and porcupine – and walking are great here.
 Linyanti Bush Camp is a lovely option in this area.